gabrielmchiapetti/gabrielmchiapetti/README.md

 # About Me
   Hello!
 My Name is Gabriel M. Chiapetti, I'm a programmer student, I like to code mostly games, as you can see I love Linux and technology, I wanted to code games since I was a child.
-Anyways, feel free to navigate, fork and do other github stuff on my profile.
+Anyways, feel free to check out my projects!

 ## My Links:
 > **Youtube:** https://www.youtube.com/@gabrielmchiapetti/